roberddd/batchgenie_landing-page/docs/index.md

 ![Manage Metadata](images/utility_asset_browser_metadata.png){ .img-box .margin-tight-vertical align=left }

-Add metadata for your Assets: Description, License, Copyright, and Author.
+Add metadata to your Assets.
 You can select and edit one or multiple attributes simultaneously.

 <div style="clear:both"></div>